 But that’s a common misconception.
 While both CBD and THC are cannabinoids, one key difference separates the two: CBD does not produce psychoactive effects.

-Because CBD won’t get you high, many people want to incorporate non-psychoactive cannabis products such as CBD oil or hemp oil into their daily routines as a natural supplement or alternative to medical treatments.
+Because CBD won’t get you high, many people want to incorporate non-psychoactive cannabis products such as CBD oil drops or hemp oil into their daily routines as a natural supplement or alternative to medical treatments.

 As with any product, it’s important to understand how the plant’s chemicals interact with your body and the potential effects it brings.